Hussien-K11/Simple-SIEM-Simulation/README.md

 </details>

+---

-## 6. Splunk Cloud SIEM (Phase 2)
+## 6. Splunk SIEM (Phase 2)

-This next stage will mirror all detection logic in Splunk Cloud, allowing for:
+This next stage will mirror all detection logic in Splunk,  allowing for:
 - SIEM-style alerting and dashboard creation
 - Field extraction and log tagging
 - Hands-on experience with SPL (Search Processing Language)